Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

     Click this button to cancel creating offers from PIM products.
 The *Select marketplace* wizard window is closed.

 - [CONTINUE]
     Click this button to proceed to the next step.
-If the *Select products* option in the *Which products do you wish to create offers from?* section is selected, the *Select products* wizard window is displayed.
-If the *All products* option in the *Which products do you wish to create offers from?* section is selected, the *Review and finalize* wizard window is displayed.
+If the *Select products* option in the *Which products do you wish to create offers from?* section has been selected, the *Select products* wizard window is displayed, see [Select products](#select-products).
+    If the *All products* option in the *Which products do you wish to create offers from?* section has been selected, the *Review and finalize* wizard window is displayed, see [Review and finalize](#review-and-finalize).

 #### Select products